FAST (Faceted Application of Subject Terminology)

 FAST (Faceted Application of Subject Terminology) is derived from the Library of Congress Subject Headings (LCSH), one of the library domain’s most widely used subject terminology schemas.
 The development of FAST has been a collaboration of OCLC Research and the Library of Congress.
 Work on FAST began in late 1998.

-FAST has been developed in large part to attempt to meet the perceived need for a general-use subject terminology scheme, which is:
+FAST has been developed in large part to meet the need for a general-use subject terminology scheme, which is:

 - simple to learn and apply,

 The broad purpose of adapting the LCSH with a simplified syntax to create FAST is to retain the very rich vocabulary of LCSH while making the schema easier to understand, control, apply, and use.
 The schema maintains upward compatibility with LCSH, and any valid set of LC subject headings can be converted to FAST headings.

 FAST is a nine-facet vocabulary with a universe of approximately 1.8 million headings across all facets.
 The facets are designed to be used in tandem, but each may also be used independently.
 The rules of application are very simple.

 With the rapid growth of digital information, came a need for a simplified indexing schema, which could be assigned and used by non-professional catalogers or indexers.

 The origin of FAST can be traced to observations by OCLC Research staff involved with the OCLC Cooperative Online Resource Catalog (CORC) project, which focused on the cataloging of web resources.
 CORC participants typically wanted to be able to adopt simple, low-cost, low-effort approaches to describing web resources (e.g., using Dublin Core).
 In the course of the CORC project, it became clear that a significant barrier to minimal-effort resource description was the lack of an easy-to-learn and apply general subject vocabulary.